MONA Review Kick-off

 After nearly two hours of walking around with heightened senses, Jim and I needed a break and a drink.
 We noticed a throng of people spilling out from around a corner.

 “That’s a bar over there,” I said.

 Jim headed for the bar.
-I headed for the gorgeous self-contained restroom.
+I headed for what I would soon discover to be a gorgeous self-contained restroom.